Dhyan-alpha/Flask/README.md

 # Flask
-This is an simple repository which includes some code about beginner python flask
+This is an simple repository which includes some code about beginner python flask.